 Also known as Acne Vulgaris, it is one of the most common skin conditions.
 While it may occur at any age, most often it presents in teenagers and young adults.

 While the exact cause remains a mystery, research has revealed four key-players such as excess oil, clogged pores, bacteria, and inflammation that can play a major role in its formation.

 The reason why the treatment takes time to work is, that the treatment actually prevents new breakouts.
 It does not target the existing blemishes, which can heal unaided.
 As anyone with acne knows, new blemishes are constantly appearing.
 As a result, the treatment is ongoing.
 While waiting for the treatment to work, it can be tempting to squeeze acne lesions to get rid of them.
 However, dermatologists do not recommend this.
 Picking, scratching, popping, and squeezing tend to make it worse and may cause scars.
 The medication in the plan may be topical (applied to the skin) or systematic (works inside the body).
-Some patients receive a plan that combines both of treatments.
-Another type of treatment combines laser and light-based technologies which continue to be researched for their effects on mild to moderate acne cases.
+Some patients receive a plan that combines both of treatments and another type of treatment uses laser and light-based technologies which continue to be researched for their effects on mild to moderate acne cases.

 Dermatologists now use laser resurfacing techniques, dermabrasion, chemical peels, surgery, and skin fillers to provide safe and effective treatment for acne scars.
 Since acne scars can be unique and often have complex characteristics, successful results will come from an individualized treatment plan.